cap-js/attachments/README.md

 ## Using SAP Object Store

-For using SAP Object Store, you must already have a service instance with a bucket which you can access.
-To access it, follow this setup.
+For using SAP Object Store, you must already have a SAP Object Store service instance with a bucket which you can access.
+To connect it, follow this setup.

 1. Log in to Cloud Foundry: